 Bikes and cars, side by side

 Cycling continues to increase in popularity, meaning more cyclists are riding alongside cars in congested streets.
-According to seattle.gov, an estimated 3.2 million cyclists in the United States biked to work at least once a week in 2009.
+According to census.gov, roughly 865,000 U.S. workers used biking as their main mode of commuting in 2012.

 The good news is that cities and towns are adding more bike lanes, making life easier for drivers and cyclists alike.
 The downside is what you might call the Paperboy Principle: more moving objects in the road make it harder to drive safely.
 Driving alongside cyclists can make traffic maneuvers, from turning right to parallel parking, more dangerous.
-The National Highway Traffic Safety Administration reports that car accidents injured about 51,000 cyclists in 2009.
+The Insurance Institute for Highway Safety (IIHS) reports that 722 bicyclist fatalities were due to auto collisions in 2012.

 Safety tips for drivers when sharing the road with cyclists

 Even though cyclists can be liable for motor vehicle accidents, the unspoken onus is on drivers to make the necessary adjustments and avoid collisions.
 These 7 tips can help:

 - Allow extra space when passing cyclists.
 Make sure you have at least 3 to 4 feet of space between you and a cyclist.